Post-Bachelor's Doctor of Nursing Practice

 Enrollment Deposit: To verify admission acceptance and secure enrollment, admitted graduate students must submit a $400 (non-refundable) enrollment deposit.
 This deposit is applied to the first semester's tuition and is not an additional fee.

-NRSG 935 Professionalism and Scholarship Workshop: New DNP student's are required to attend this one-credit hour course, which serves as an introduction to the KU DNP program and to doctoral study.
-The course meets on the KU Medical Center campus in Kansas City, June 4 through June 8, 2018.
+NRSG 935 Professionalism and Scholarship Workshop: New DNP students are required to attend this two-credit hour course, which serves as an introduction to the KU DNP program and to doctoral study.
+The course meets on the KU Medical Center campus in Kansas City, June 6 through June 10, 2022.

 Background Check Requirement